tacman/mailtrap/sfcasts/mailtrap-email-testing.md

 add one here.

 Open that shiny new inbox.
 Next, we need to configure our app to send emails via the Mailtrap SMTP server.
 This is easy!
-Click "SMTP Settings", "PHP" then "Symfony".
+Down here, under "Code Examples", click "PHP" then "Symfony".
 Copy the `MAILER_DSN`.

 Because this is a sensitive value, and may vary between developers, don't add it to `.env` as that's commited to git.
 Instead, create a new `.env.local` file at the root of your project.
-Paste the `MAILER_DSN` here to override the fake value in `.env`.
+Paste the `MAILER_DSN` here to override the value in `.env`.

 We are set up for Mailtrap testing!
 That was easy!
 Test'r out!